solliancenet/tech-immersion-data-ai/README.md

 # Tech Immersion Mega Data & AI Workshop

+## Setup: Connecting to your VM with Remote Desktop
+	When setting up a cloud infrastructure, it's a good idea to create a VM where you can install all of the tools and applications you need to manage your environment and products.
+This is called a jumpbox.
+In order to use your jumpbox, you need to open Remote Desktop Connection.

+	You will need three pieces of information:
+	- Jump VM DNS Name
+	- VM Admin User Name
+	- VM Admin Password

+	Start Remote Desktop and enter the Jump DNS Name as the computer name.
+When you are asked to enter your credentials, click "More Choices".
+Click "Use a different account".

+	In the user name box, enter your VM Admin User Name.
+Enter your VM Admin Password as the password.
+Click Connect.
+When the warning comes up, click "Yes."
+You are now connected to your jumpbox and can continue with each individual Experience.

 ## Day 1: Data-focused

 - **Day 1, Experience 1** - [Handling Big Data with SQL Server 2019 Big Data Clusters](./day1-exp1/README.md)